skypjack/entt/README.md

 Otherwise consider to use the `reset` member function.
-It behaves similarly to `remove` but with a strictly defined behaviour (and a performance penalty is the price to pay for that).
+It behaves similarly to `remove` but with a strictly defined behaviour (and a performance penalty is the price to pay for this).
 In particular it removes the component if and only if it exists, otherwise it returns safely to the caller:

 ```cpp